bit-pax/adrenaline/README.md

 # Adrenaline
 Adrenaline CSS framework

-Demonstration of Adrenaline CSS framework plus documentation can be seen here:
+Demonstration of Adrenaline CSS framework and documentation can be seen here:

 https://adrenalinecss.com